 There’s more to Klimt than the iconic and revolutionary painting The Kiss.
-Read on for the full scoop.
+Read on for the full scoop!

 A Short Biography of Gustav Klimt

 Klimt was born in 1862 in Braumgarten, outside Vienna, to an artistically inclined family.
-At age 14, he went to Vienna’s School of Applied Arts.
+At age 14, he went to Vienna’s University of Applied Arts.
 Success came quickly.

 Klimt and his artist brother decorated the ceiling and staircase.
 Klimt was awarded the Gold Order of Merit for his work.

-In 1894, Klimt began work on creating "faculty paintings” for the Great Hall of Vienna University.
+In 1894, Klimt began work on “faculty paintings” for the Great Hall of Vienna University.
 He created 3 large panels depicting themes of philosophy, medicine, and jurisprudence.
 But Klimt’s style had changed; he didn’t stick to the accepted old masters style.

 Klimt’s work was roundly critiqued at the time, causing a scandal in Vienna.
 Later, the panels were destroyed by the Nazis.
 After that, Klimt refused any further public commissions.
 He was dedicated to the concept of individual and artistic freedom.